MediaComem/comem-archidep/TEST-MATTER.md

     * The basic syntax of the SSH command: `ssh user@hostname`.
     * The difference between password authentication and public key authentication, and how to use a private and public key pair in the context of SSH authentication.
+    * That when SSH warns you that host authenticity cannot be established the first time you connect to a server, it is your responsibility to verify that the server's public key is the correct one before answering yes.
+      Otherwise, you expose yourself to a Man-in-the-Middle (MitM) attack.

     You do not need to know:

-    * How various cryptographic techniques are used to establish SSH's secure channel, although you should understand what to do if SSH warns you that host authenticity cannot be established, and what are the risks involved in accepting to connect.
+    * How various cryptographic techniques are used to establish SSH's secure channel.
     * The syntax of the `scp` command
     * How to use an SSH agent.
 * Version control